 Head of Faculty - Mrs Maxine Tedcastle

-Students will be given their exam paper (Set Task) on 1st Jan.
-They will then begin their preparatory work.
+Students will be given their exam paper after 1st Jan.
+They will then begin their preparatory work for the OCR controlled assessment – Unit 2.

-After Easter students will sit a 10-hour exam.
-This is the final piece for the exam unit.
-(Set Task).
+After Easter students will sit a 10-hour controlled exam over 2 full days.
+This is the final piece for the exam unit for unit 2.

 - AO1: Develop ideas through investigations, demonstrating critical understanding of sources.